electron/electron/docs/api/web-contents.md

 ### `webContents.canGoBack()`

-Returns whether the web page can go back.
+Returns whether the browser can go back to previous web page.

 ### `webContents.canGoForward()`

-Returns whether the web page can go forward.
+Returns whether the browser can go forward to next web page.

 ### `webContents.canGoToOffset(offset)`